Shooting of José Rodríguez: Retrials

 Following the first trial, Assistant U.S. Attorney May Sue Feldmeier announced that prosecutors would seek a retrial on the two lesser charges (voluntary and involuntary manslaughter) against Swartz, who waived his right to appear in court.
 The case's presiding judge, U.S. District Judge Raner C. Collins, set the start of the new trial for 23 October, 2018, with a motion hearing scheduled in July 2018.

 On November 21, 2018, Swartz was acquitted on the charge of involuntary manslaughter; the jury could not reach a verdict on the charge of voluntary manslaughter.

-In 2019, the American Civil Liberties Union filed a suit in the federal district court in Tucson on behalf of the family of Jose Antonio Elena Rodriguez against the border patrol agent who shot and killed him seeking civil damages.
-In a preliminary hearing on Monday 9 December 2019, a video reconstruction of the shooting, including portions of video clips shot by two border cameras operated by the Border Patrol, was shown by the prosecution.
+In 2019, the American Civil Liberties Union filed a suit in the Tucson federal district court on behalf of the family of José Antonio Elena Rodríguez against the Border Patrol agent who shot and killed him seeking civil damages.
+In a preliminary hearing on December 9, 2019, the prosecution showed a video reconstruction of the shooting, which included portions of video clips shot by two border cameras operated by the Border Patrol.
 Defense attorneys asked the judge not to permit the video reconstruction to be shown at the trial, arguing that "the video evidence is unreliable."